-SPECTRUM ASC-MED specializes in the diagnosis, therapy and education across the age range in autism spectrum disorders (ASD), frequently defined as autism.
-We use standards and recommendations in autism that are valid in such countries like UK, USA or Australia.
+SPECTRUM ASC-MED specializes in the diagnosis, therapy and education across the age range in autism spectrum disorder (ASD), frequently defined as autism.
+We use standards and recommendations in ASD that are valid in such countries like UK, USA or Australia.
 We collaborate with the leading autism centers in the world.
-We diagnose autism spectrum disorders (autism) in children, adolescents and adults.
+We diagnose autism spectrum disorder (ASD) in children, adolescents and adults.
 We develop new diagnostic tests, computer-based therapy and educational programs together with the world-renowned experts in autism.
-We conduct scientific research in this field.
+We conduct scientific research.
 We train medical doctors and other professionals who work with patients with ASD and other neurodevelopmental disorders.

-Agnieszka Rynkiewicz, MD, MAT, PhD - Associate Professor, Head of Department of Psychiatry, Medical College of University of Rzeszow, Head of Neurodevelopmental Disorders & Child and Adolescent Psychiatry Research Lab, UR.
+Agnieszka Rynkiewicz, MD, MAT, PhD - Associate Professor, Department of Psychiatry, College of Medical Sciences, University of Rzeszow in Poland.
 PhD in Psychiatry.
-Head of Center for Diagnosis, Therapy and Education SPECTRUM ASC-MED, Gdansk, Poland.
 Certified ADOS-2 senior trainer.
 Certified in ADOS-2, ADI-R, BOSCC, BOSA and STAT™.
+INSAR Global Senior Leader for Poland.
+ECHO Autism leader for Poland.
 Her interest includes the neurodevelopmental disorders, sex/gender differences in autism and ICT-based solutions to the standardised instruments used in the assessment and therapy of autism.
+More information HERE

 Received her MD from the Medical University of Gdansk, Poland, completed her residency training in psychiatry at the Department of Psychiatry, Medical University of Gdansk and Clinical Regional Psychiatric Hospital in Gdansk, Poland.
 Completed the United States Medical Licensing Examinations (USMLE/ECFMG) in USA.
 Graduated from Seattle Pacific University, USA with MAT in Special Education.
 Holds a PhD in psychiatry from Medical University of Gdansk in Poland.
 Her PhD in psychiatry is on autism in females and co-occurring psychopathology (read more).

-Her professional work included: Psychiatry Departments of Medical University of Gdansk, Poland, Psychiatry and Behavioral Medicine Unit, Seattle Children’s Hospital, USA, Brain Center for Applied Learning Research Institute, Seattle Pacific University, USA, Edmonds School District, USA, Department of Psychiatry and Developmental, Psychotic and Geriatric Psychiatry Medical University of Gdańsk, Faculty of Medicine, Institute of Experimental and Clinical Medicine, Department of Psychiatry and Neurodevelopmental Disorders & Child and Adolescent Psychiatry Research Lab, Medical College of University of Rzeszow, Poland.
-The Board Member of Autism Society of Washington, USA.
+Her professional work included: Psychiatry Departments of Medical University of Gdansk, Poland; Psychiatry and Behavioral Medicine Unit, Seattle Children’s Hospital, USA; Brain Center for Applied Learning Research Institute, Seattle Pacific University, USA; Edmonds School District, USA; Department of Psychiatry and Developmental, Psychotic and Geriatric Psychiatry Medical University of Gdańsk; Faculty of Medicine, Institute of Experimental and Clinical Medicine, University of Rzeszow; between 2017 and 2019 created and chaired the Neurodevelopmental Disorders & Child and Adolescent Psychiatry Research Lab; between 2019 and 2021 created and chaired the Department of Psychiatry at College of Medical Sciences, University of Rzeszow in Poland.

 Developed the Questionnaire for Autism Spectrum Conditions (Q-ASC by Attwood, Garnett, Rynkiewicz 2011) to identify gender-sensitive profiles of autism symptomatology.
 Co-authored Polish adaptation of STAT™.
 Created math scripts to TeachTown (USA), education software for children with special needs.
 Partnered in developing the integrated Internet-based environment for social inclusion of children with autism EmotiPlay within ASC-Inclusion project.